onap/policy-parent/docs/clamp/acm/design-impl/clamp-runtime-acm.rst

 PARTICIPANT_REGISTER
 ++++++++++++++++++++
-- A participant starts and send a PARTICIPANT_REGISTER message with participantId and supported Element Types
+- A participant replica starts and send a PARTICIPANT_REGISTER message with participantId, replicaId and supported Element Types
-- runtime-ACM collects the message from Message Broker by ParticipantRegisterListener
+- ACM-runtime collects the message from Message Broker by ParticipantRegisterListener
-- if not present, it saves participant reference with status ON_LINE to DB
+- if not present, it saves participant replica reference with status ON_LINE to DB

 PARTICIPANT_PRIME_ACK
 ++++++++++++++++++++++
 - A participant sends PARTICIPANT_PRIME_ACK message in response to a PARTICIPANT_PRIME message
 - ParticipantPrimeAckListener collects the message from Message Broker
 - It updates AC Definition to DB with PRIMED/DEPRIMED as status
+- If AC Definition is fully PRIMED, ACM-runtime sends sync message to all participants replica

 PARTICIPANT_STATUS
 ++++++++++++++++++
-- A participant sends a scheduled PARTICIPANT_STATUS message with participantId and supported Element Types
+- A participant sends a scheduled PARTICIPANT_STATUS message with participantId, replicaId and supported Element Types
-- runtime-ACM collects the message from Message Broker by ParticipantStatusListener
+- ACM-runtime collects the message from Message Broker by ParticipantStatusListener
-- if not present, it saves participant reference with status ON_LINE to DB
+- if not present, it saves participant replica reference with status ON_LINE to DB
-- MessageIntercept intercepts that event and adds a task to handle PARTICIPANT_STATUS in SupervisionScanner
-- SupervisionScanner clears and starts the monitoring for participantStatus

 AUTOMATION_COMPOSITION_DEPLOY_ACK
 +++++++++++++++++++++++++++++++++